apigee/edge-gcp/aio/jinja/README.md

 # edge-gcp
-This project allows you to install Edge in Google Cloud Platform using GCP's deployment manager
+This project allows you to install Edge in Google Cloud Platform using GCP's deployment manager.
+This is will install aio instance of edge along with dashboard monitoring and a dev portal.

 ## Prerequisite